marciomonzon/publish-subscribe-rabbitmq/README.md

 ## Projects
 - CustomerApi: API responsible for publishing the message in the broker;
-- NotificationApi and SalesApi: these are the consumers/subscribed API"s.
+- NotificationApi and SalesApi: these are the consumers/subscribed API"s;
+- Shared: Class Library Project containing the Event Class.

 ## How it Works?
 - Customer API (publisher) creates the event and sends to the Broker exchange;